Skip to main content

 • Their documentation includes use of accommodations made in similar settings (mostly school testing)

-How to apply for ACT Accommodations
+How to Apply for ACT Accommodations

 The ACT website has the most up-to-date instructions on applying for accommodations.